-Magnetic resonance imaging (MRI) – this is the most common test after X-ray which provides us with a detailed picture of the soft tissues of the spine, including the disc and supportive ligaments.
+This is the most common test after X-ray which provides us with a detailed picture of the soft tissues of the spine, including the disc and supportive ligaments.
 Additionally, it provides us with a great detail of the spinal cord and spinal nerve roots as they move through the spine.

 The most common treatment of spine issues consists of conservative measures of care including: